raltamirano/ytdl-splitter-core/README.md

 ## Notes

-As this package depends on 'youtube-dl' and 'avconv', check for their requirements also.
-Currently, they are: the 'youtube-dl' and 'avconv' executables in your PATH, ready to be executed.
-Python (2.6, 2.7, or 3.2+) maybe needed in order to properly run 'youtube-dl'.
+As this package depends on 'avconv', check for its requirements also.
+Currently, they are: the 'avconv' executable in your PATH, ready to be executed.